manoel-lopes/clean-forum-node-api/README.md

 ### Authentication

-Most routes require authentication.
-First, use the `/auth` endpoint.
-Then, include the `authorId` from the response in subsequent requests.
+Most routes require authentication using an JWT Token.

 ### Session